Master of Melodies

 Combining the two channels, with or without other utility modules, allows more complex melody-shifting effects.
 And it doesn't have to be just for oscillator pitch control.
 Switching fixed-voltage offsets on filter cutoffs also makes for great drops and timbral shifts.
 (And try putting the result through a slew limiter!)
 The default sum and difference configuration allows the module to act as a "mid-side" encoder or decoder.
 With other patching it can be a flip-flop or a wavefolder.

 The MSK 008 is fast enough to work on audio.
 The quantizer is built from hardware comparators, without a microcontroller, and it can do simple bit-crushing effects across the whole audio spectrum.
 Each channel can also be a unity mixer for audio, with two regular inputs plus the output of the bit-crusher.

-The MSK 008 is available as a pre-built 8HP Eurorack module, a do-it-yourself kit, or bare boards.
+The MSK 008 is available as a pre-built 8HP Eurorack module or a do-it-yourself kit.
 Prices can be as low as zero (if you download the plans and source all the parts yourself).
 It has blinky red and green lights on it.

 - Two channels and multiple CV functions in a small space

 - Through-hole design for easy hand construction and maintenance

 - Connectors between boards, and panel controls mounted on a board - no flying wires